-1918 saw the wettest September on record.
+1918 saw the wettest September on record, and the coldest of the century for Scotland and Northern Ireland.
 Summer was quite good, but the period 26 August to 10 October was cold, very wet, dull, and windy.

 January.
 Very cold, especially in the north, with severe frost and much snow in the first half of the month.
 There was a widespread maximum of only -6C on the 8th.
 The temperature fell to -19C at West Linton on the 14th.
 A rapid thaw on the 18th led to flooding in the southeast.

 March.
 A warm spell near the end of the month.
 22C was recorded in parts of England on the 23rd and 24th.